The Friction Fix: How to Stop Losing Leads at the Finish Line

 - “We hate spam too.
 Your data is safe.”

-The conversion doesn’t end when they click “Submit.”
+The conversion doesn’t end at “Submit.”

 - “Check your inbox for a confirmation link.”